apakm/parceldb-nano/README.md

 # parceldb-nano

 ## About
 parceldb-nano is an extremely lightweight document oriented json database.
-It literally has three methods:
+It currently has only 5 different methods:
 | Method Name | Description | arguments |
 | ----------- | ----------- | ----------- |
 | init | init will initialize your database by providing encryption keys. | encryption_key initialization_vector |